Skip to content

 Method mapping

-fsspec method nexus-fs call
+fsspec method nexus-fs kernel call

-cat(path, start, end) read_range(path, start, end)
+cat(path, start, end) read_range(path, start, end, context=LOCAL_CONTEXT)

-pipe(path, data) write(path, data)
+pipe(path, data) write(path, data, context=LOCAL_CONTEXT)

-rm(path) delete(path) or rmdir(path, recursive=True)
+rm(path) sys_unlink(path, context=LOCAL_CONTEXT) or rmdir(path, recursive=True, context=LOCAL_CONTEXT)

-mkdir(path) mkdir(path, parents=True)
+mkdir(path) mkdir(path, parents=True, exist_ok=True, context=LOCAL_CONTEXT)

 Sync bridge